solid/process/solid-team.md

 Solid Team members may take a leave of absence for sickness, child care, or for another reason deemed legitimate by a majority of the Solid Team.
 In these cases an interim individual may be nominated.

-If a Solid Team member not on a leave of absence drops out of touch and cannot be contacted or fails to contribute positively for a month or longer, then the rest of the Solid Team may vote to remove that team member and nominate another to replace them.
+If a Solid Team member not on a leave of absence drops out of touch and cannot be contacted or fails to contribute positively for a month or longer, then they may be subject to a [Vote of No Confidence](#vote-of-no-confidence).

 ### Team Nominations

-The Solid Team may decide by majority vote to expand the size of the team.
-It may also need to fill a vacancy on the team.
+As the Solid Leader, Tim Berners-Lee may decide to expand the size of the team.
+There may also be a need to fill a vacancy on the team.
 In either case, this nomination process will be used to propose new team members for addition to the team.

-Any Solid Team member may nominate someone for addition to the team.
-Team members are accepted only through majority vote of the current Solid Team, with explicit approval by the Solid Leader, Tim Berners-Lee.
+Team members are nominated and explicitly approved by the Solid Leader, Tim Berners-Lee.
 Tim Berners-Lee reserves the right to nominate and immediately add a new Solid Team member at any time.

 The Solid Team should reflect the diversity of individuals and organizations in the Solid Ecosystem.
 Candidates nominated for consideration must be able to demonstrate substantial and beneficent contribution to the Solid ecosystem.